 - potentially cardiovascular collapse.

 Addison’s disease becomes life threatening when a crisis state occurs.
-In crisis, the patient is severely dehydrated and hypovolemic (having a decreased circulating blood volume) and cardiovascular collapse is impending, if aggressive treatment is not initiated.
+In crisis, the patient is severely dehydrated and hypovolemic (having a decreased circulating blood volume) and cardiovascular collapse can occur, if aggressive treatment is not initiated.

 Initial treatment largely entails aggressive fluid therapy, electrolyte control and steroid administration.
 Other symptomatic treatments for gastro-intestinal signs may be initiated.
 Basic blood work can yield a presumptive diagnosis, when considered with the animal’s presentation, but a definitive diagnosis requires a specific blood test.
 An ACTH stimulation test would be the definitive diagnostic of choice.

 Long-term treatment involves oral and/or injectable mineralocorticoid and glucocorticoid supplementation.
-Often the doses of which must be altered several times before the ideal is found.
+Often the doses of chronic medications must be altered several times before the ideal dose is found.
 Sometimes animals that have been treated at a constant dose for quite some time will require dose adjustment for one reason or another.
 Owners must always monitor their pet for clinical signs, as a crisis event can come on relatively rapidly.
 Stressful events (boarding at a kennel, grooming, veterinary visit, etc.) often necessitate a higher dose of steroid.
-Often times extra oral prednisone will be sent home with the patient for use when stress is anticipated.
+Often, extra oral prednisone will be sent home with the patient for use when stress is anticipated.